-What is the purpose of this section?
-If one of the listed institutions owns a tangible article embodying a copy of copyright work (such as, a book), this activity is not restricted by copyright, and, consequently, no exception is required.
+If one of the listed institutions owns a tangible article embodying a copy of a copyright work (such as, a book), this activity is not restricted by copyright, and, consequently, no exception is required.
 In fact, that is what the listed institutions, such as, libraries, have been doing for centuries!
-Accordingly, the subsection should be deleted.
+As already mentioned, if the terms "library", "archive" or "gallery" in this context are not narrowly construed, this provision may be used for rampant piracy.
+Accordingly, the aforementioned terms should be narrowly defined.